MrYossu/PixataBlank/README.md

 5. Do a find-and-replace in all files of `PixataBlank` to whatever you want to call your new project.
 You can do this from Visual Studio, using `Edit -> Find & Replace -> Replace in Files` (or Ctrl-Shft-H for those who like keyboard shortcuts)
 6. Open `appSettings.json` and change the email settings
 7. Open `Program.cs` and change the details for the initial admin user.
 See the two TODO comments there
 8. Add a logo for your app.
-The project is currently missing one, but if you add an image called `logo.png` to the `wwwwroot/images` flder, it should work fine.
+The project is currently missing one, but if you add an image called `logo.png` to the `wwwwroot/images` folder, it should work fine.
 At the moment, this image is referenced from both `Areas/Identity/Pages/Shared/_IdentityLayout.cshtml` and `Areas/General/Shared/NavMenu.razor`, but I hope to fix that at some point

 That should be enough to give you a working app!